Sweden in the Eurovision Song Contest 2005: Final

 The final took place on 20 March 2005 at the Globe Arena in Stockholm and was presented by Jill Johnson and Mark Levengood.

 At Eurovision

 Martin automatically qualified for the Kyiv final (thanks to Lena Philipsson's 5th place result in the 2004 Contest), where he performed 14th.
 The result was a joint 19th place (out of 24) with 30 points; this was the lowest placement for Sweden in 13 years.

-The spokesperson who revealed Sweden's votes for other countries was SVT and radio host Annika Jankell.
+SVT appointed Annika Jankell as its spokesperson to announce the Swedish votes.